japertechnology/juxta-repo-se/README.md

-# Juxta‑Repose
+# juxtarepose

-Juxta‑Repose places GitHub repository snapshots **side‑by‑side**—static and untouched—for **AI-powered comparison**, with no merges or Git history overhead.
+Juxtarepose places GitHub repository snapshots **side‑by‑side**: static and untouched—for **AI-powered comparison**, with no merges or Git history overhead.

 ---